Automattic/themes/course/readme.txt

 = 1.2.4 =
 * Tweak some block styles (#7033)
 * Add body class for the theme variation (#7034)
-* Course: Skip the learning mode style when sensei is not available (#7031)
+* Skip the learning mode style when sensei is not available (#7031)

 = 1.2.3 =
 * Update colors and typography of default Learning Mode template (#7008)